siliconharborlabs/generator-jhipster/CONTRIBUTING.md

 You can request a new feature by submitting a ticket to our [GitHub issues](https://github.com/jhipster/generator-jhipster/issues).
 If you would like to implement a new feature then consider what kind of change it is:

 * **Major Changes** that you wish to contribute to the project should be discussed first.
-Please open a ticket which clearly states that it is a feature request in the title and explain clearly what you want to achieve in the description, and the JHipster team will discuss with you what should be done in that ticket.
+Please open a ticket which clearly states that it is a feature request in the title and explain clearly what you want to achieve in the description, and the StackStack team will discuss with you what should be done in that ticket.
 You can then start working on a Pull Request.
 * **Small Changes** can be proposed without any discussion.
 Open up a ticket which clearly states that it is a feature request in the title.
 Explain your change in the description, and you can propose a Pull Request straight away.

 ## <a name="submit"></a> Submission Guidelines